kkday-kevinhorasia/twilio-voice/README.md

 ### iOS Setup

-To customize the icon displayed on a CallKit call, Open XCode and add a png icon named ' callkit_icon' to your assets.xassets folder
+To customize the icon displayed on a CallKit call, Open XCode and add a png icon named ' CallKitIcon' to your Assets.xassets folder

 see [[Notes]](https://github.com/diegogarciar/twilio_voice/blob/master/NOTES.md#ios--macos) for more information